 - The registrant explains how the patient can obtain (or will be notified of) the test result and how follow-up will be communicated

-Registrants are advised to access the supplemental resources referred to within the MOH Guidance for Testing of Individuals in Pharmacies.
-Additional references to support the implementation of policies and procedures which comply with Ministry requirements can be found at the end of this document.
+Registrants are advised to access the additional references to support the implementation of policies and procedures that comply with Ministry requirements at the end of this document.

 - Canadian Pharmacists Association